-If you change programs or are readmitted to your program after a stop out your transfer credit may be reassessed.
+Students who change programs or who are readmitted to their program after a stop out may have their transfer credits reassessed.

 Associate Degree

 Holders of an Associate of Arts or Science degree are awarded a minimum of 60 credit hours of transfer credit.